MarcelineVQ/idris2-bytes/notes.md

-Some thoughts on Bytes representation, I'm very inclined to just move len to Int at this point since the advantage of having a statically providied NonEmpty is unclear.
+Some thoughts on Bytes representation:
 ```
 -- Our Bytes type, a Ptr to a `block` of memory, its size in bytes,
 -- and the current 0-based offset into that memory.